nikkhil160/nikhil/cls4fsar500030al3ezo1h4pr.md

 ![How Crumbl Cookie runs their Facebook ads](https://cdn.hashnode.com/res/hashnode/image/upload/v1706857981449/98cffc43-64cb-4028-9941-e8cf9a1d50be.png align="center")

-Crumbl Cookies uses a traffic/conversion objective to divert people to their website where they can see the location and the users that has clicked the ad can be retargeted back.
+Crumbl Cookies uses a traffic/conversion objective to divert people to their website where they can see the location as Crumbl Cookie is launching in Southeast Tulsa and the users that has clicked the ad can be retargeted back.
 Crumble cookies also use Facebook's pixel-based retargeting. ([see all Crumble Cookie ads](https://www.facebook.com/ads/library/?active_status=all&ad_type=all&country=US&view_all_page_id=864630237035029&sort_data%5Bdirection%5D=desc&sort_data%5Bmode%5D=relevancy_monthly_grouped&search_type=page&media_type=all))

 ---